Merzasphor/MWSE/docs/source/lua/type/niGeometryData.rst

     Determines if the object is of a given type.
 Types can be found in the tes3.niType table.

 `markAsChanged`_
-    Indicates to the renderer that the geometry has changed since the object was last rendered.
-If this function is not called, the renderer may continue to use prepacked buffers which contain obsolete data.
-This function must be called after vertices, normals, colors, or texture coordinates are changed.
+    Tells the renderer that the object has changed.
+Should be called after changing textures, vertices, or other properties.

 .. toctree::
     :hidden: